microsoft/onnxruntime/docs/performance/transformers-optimization.md

 python convert_to_onnx.py -m longformer-base-4096
 ```

-The exported ONNX model can only run in GPU right now.
+The exported ONNX model can only run on GPU right now.

 ## Model Optimizer

-In your python code, you can use the optimizer like the following:
+In your Python code, you can use the optimizer like the following:

 ```python
 from onnxruntime.transformers import optimizer